 Say your home Wi-Fi is the most preferred network on your iPad.
 Let’s pretend you’ve used the Personal Hotspot feature recently to share your iPhone’s cellular connection with the tablet over Wi-Fi.
 Also, imagine you take advantage of a VPN service occasionally on your Apple tablet to bypass regional restrictions for video-streaming apps.

-If you’re outside your home Wi-Fi’s reception and you’re not using a VPN service, your iPad will attempt to connect to the Internet via Personal Hotspot on the phone.
-As you arrive home, the tablet auto-connects to your personal Wi-Fi.
-Maybe later that day you decide to go to the movies so you pull that iPad of yours out of the backpack to check out reviews.
+If you’re outside your home Wi-Fi’s reception and not using a VPN service, your iPad will attempt to connect to the Internet via Personal Hotspot on the phone.
+But as soon as you arrive home, the tablet auto-connects to your personal Wi-Fi.
+Maybe later that day you went to the movies so you pull that iPad of yours out of the backpack to check out reviews.

 A Personal Hotspot is prioritized over any public network

 Even if there’s a public wireless network available at the theater, your iPad will nevertheless try to prioritize the Personal Hotspot connection through your iPhone.
 But if you disable Personal Hotspot on the phone, then your iPad will connect to a nearby public Wi-Fi network.

 iOS saves credentials for public networks, but captive networks (aka subscription networks or Wi-Fi hotspots) are an exception because they block access behind a signup webpage.